EEGKit/openvibe-designer/README.md

 In order to be able to compile this project you will need to have the Certivibe project compiled somewhere, let us call this path `PATH_CERTIVIBE`.
 The other requirement is to know where Certivibe dependencies can be found, let us call this path `PATH_CERTIVIBE_DEPENDENCIES`.
 Finally, let us call the location of the source code `PATH_STUDIO_SOURCE`.

+By default the scripts expects the SDK to be in `PATH_STUDIO_SOURCE/dependencies/certivibe` and certivibe dependencies to be in `PATH_STUDIO_SOURCE/dependencies/certivibe-dependencies`

+If you wish to build the Studio with complete debugging support, the default location for a debug build of Cerrtivibe is in `PATH_STUDIO_SOURCE/dependencies/certivibe-debug`

 ### Windows

 #### Installing Studio Dependencies